The neonatal intensive care unit, typically referred to as the NICU, is for babies who need extra care after birth.

 Since then, of course, there have been many amazing medical and technological advancements for babies in the NICU.
 Moms and families have also benefited from these changes.

-One fairly recent advancement at Spectrum Health is the use of Spectrum Health Now.
+One fairly recent advancement at Spectrum Health is the use of the Spectrum Health app.

-Spectrum Health Now allows new parents to see their baby via video connection in the NICU, providing them visual assurance on how things are going.
+The Spectrum Health app allows new parents to see their baby via video connection in the NICU, providing them visual assurance on how things are going.
 The technology allows a new mom to see her baby and discuss the child’s care with the neonatologist from her remote hospital room.

 While high-tech gadgets are opening new horizons in patient care, low-tech methods can still get results.